Amsterdam in December: 11 Things to Do + Travel Tips!

 Where to Stay in Amsterdam

-There’s no way around it: hotels in the Netherlands, and in Amsterdam in particular, are far from the most affordable rates you’ll find in Europe.
+There’s no way around it: hotels in the Netherlands, and in Amsterdam in particular, are far from the most affordable places that you’ll find in Europe.

 READ NEXT